 Phi Theta Kappa

 Phi Theta Kappa is an international honor society that students enrolled in an associate or baccalaureate degree program are invited to join.
+To be eligible for membership, a student needs to have completed at least 12 credits hours at Wade College and have cumulative GPA of 3.5 or higher.

 Clubs